 Tell us your most interesting science fact or funniest science joke: It has recently been estimated that every cell contains enough genetic information to fill 1,000 books each 600 pages long.
 And considering we have trillions of cells in our body, that is a lot of DNA!

-Tell us a little about your work: My research is into how the brain deals with having a stroke, and why inflammation makes brain damage from a stroke worse.
-I use a special imaging technique called optical imaging to measure how blood flow in the brain changes after a stroke.
+Tell us a little about your work: My PhD research was into how the brain deals with having a stroke, and how inflammation can make brain damage from a stroke worse.
+I used a special imaging technique called optical imaging to measure how blood flow in the brain changes after a stroke.

 Tell your most interesting science fact/funniest science joke: A virus walks into a bar.
 The bartender says, ‘We don’t serve viruses here’.
 The virus infects the bartender and says, ‘Now we do’.